zephyrproject-rtos/zephyr/doc/platform/minnowboard.rst

 * NS16550 UART

 .. note::
-   This platform configuration makes no claims about its suitability for use with an actual Atom N28xx hardware system, or any other hardware system.
+   This board configuration makes no claims about its suitability for use with an actual Atom N28xx hardware system, or any other hardware system.

 Supported Boards
 ****************

-The minnowboard platform configuration has been tested on QEMU 2.1.
+The minnowboard board configuration has been tested on QEMU 2.1.

 Supported Features
 ******************

-The minnowboard platform configuration supports the following hardware features:
+The minnowboard board configuration supports the following hardware features:

 +--------------+------------+-----------------------+